alopezrivera/mpl_plotter/README.md

   - Floating text

 Each plot has specific parameters which can be modified, plus general ones which apply for all 2D and 3D plots respectively.
 The specific parameters for each plotting class are available in the **docstrings** of their `__init__` methods.
-It's comfortable to access them from the interactive Python terminal, ie:
+It's comfortable to access them from the interactive Python terminal.
+Eg:

     >>> from mpl_plotter.two_d import line
     >>> help(line)